 Cameron Howe is best known for being the founder of the Carrum and Patterson Lakes Forum, which advocates for resident’s rights, and acts as a voice on local issues, successfully overseeing the funding of projects both locally and regionally.

 Cameron writes for independent publications and has worked alongside major media outlets, including the Herald Sun, The Age and 9 News in the context of local community issues.
 As a marketing strategist, he holds a Bachelor of Business (Management and Marketing) from RMIT University.

 Growing up around the water, Cameron has an appreciation for Port Phillip Bay and our beautiful beaches.
 His childhood was dominated often on a daily basis by his mother’s concert piano pieces being played for up to five hours.
 From painting and photography to the work he does in the media, Cameron is the lover of the arts, with an abstract expressionist style that encapsulates emotion and story-telling into figures.

-Cameron is widely regarded for his commitment to the local community and is a patrolling member of the Carrum Surf Life Saving Club.
+Cameron is widely regarded for his commitment to the local community, and is a patrolling member of his local life saving club.